 Proponents of perceptual anti-individualism differ over the natures and correct individuation of perceptual states and perceptual beliefs.
 Some differences can be settled by reflecting on other things that we know.
-Intra-psychological relations, as well as relations to the environment, constrain the natures of representational states.
-I want to give color, shape, and particularity to this point by showing how psychological explanation and psychological ability bear on the natures of perceptual states.
-I will argue that such considerations rule out disjunctivism.
-They also rule out naive realism about perception and perceptual belief.
-I believe that disjunctivism and naive realism are seriously mistaken forms of perceptual anti-individualism.
+Intra-psychological relations, as well as relations to the environment, constrain the natures of representational explanation, and cognitive ability conspire to force recognition of the two kinds of representation mentioned in the preceding paragraph.
+In the Appendix, I criticize attempts to support disjunctivism.